Instructions for Authors

 Manuscript can be directly submitted to Article Submission Link To get Undertaking form click here Undertaking Form.

 2. Authorship Criteria:

 This quarterly journal follows the ICMJE criteria for authorship available at:

 and ICMJE uniform requirements/recommendations for the conduct and reporting, editing publication of scholarly work in Medical Journals available at:

-3. Categories of Articles:Liaquat National Journal of Primary care publishes the below mentioned articles.
+3. Categories of Articles:Liaquat National Journal of Cancer Care publishes the below mentioned articles.
 The detailed guideline for each type of article is provided.
 Failure to follow the provided guidelines may result either in delayed manuscript process or article rejection.

 It is suggested that authors prepare their manuscripts using the template available on the journal’s website, which will assist in preparation of the manuscript according to Journal’s Format.
 Download the Template.